 It is the parent’s responsibility to provide accurate and up-to-date information on an application form.
 You should find out about the school that you are interested in and the information required.

 Each school’s admissions policy will tell you what the oversubscription criteria are and whether you should consider completing a school Supplementary Information Form (SIF).
-You should tell us about brothers and sisters at a school where this would give priority for admission, whether your child has an Education, Health and Care Plan (EHCP), is Looked After by a local authority or was Looked After and any other information you want to be taken into consideration.
+You should tell us about brothers and sisters at a school where this would give priority for admission, whether your child has an Education, Health and Care Plan (EHCP), is a Child in Care (CIC) or was previously a Child in Care (CIC) and any other information you want to be taken into consideration.

 For some schools, you may also need to complete a Supplementary Information Form (SIF) if you want your application to be prioritised